ztcnrh/curious_cat/README.md

 | is_resurrected_user | Flag to indicate whether user is considered a resurrected user in a given month, 1=yes, 0=no. |
 | is_inactive_user | Flag to indicate whether user is considered a user that doesn't fall in any of the other categories and is inactive in a given month, 1=yes, 0=no |

-- This int model makes perfect sense because to get to the monthly summary this is pretty much the "preparation" transformation needed anyway.
+- This intermediate model makes good sense because to get to the monthly summary this is pretty much the "preparation" transformation needed anyway.
 - Transformations that are involved: (1).
 Attaching a date spine so each month including those when user did not execute commands can be summarized, this also helps with categorying users; (2).
 Defining analysis granularity (e.g. monthly, weekly) by finding unique dates where user executed at least one command.
 - To do weekly level analysis, we can replicate the model and change the granularity to weekly.
 And there might be opportunities to further modulize the dbt models.
 - User role is added to this intermediate table to allow role-specific analysis.
 We can also write queries to analyze improvements of user retention performance (e.g. find the % delta between months on % of users that were retained.)